MartinPaulEve/PlotSummary/README.md

 Hist mode will produce a histogram of term frequencies spread across 5,000 word intervals.

+Overlap mode will produce a graph showing the degree to which two terms overlap in a kernel density estimation (using Bray-Curtis dissimilarity).

 Rawcount mode will produce a line graph of term frequencies across 5,000 word intervals.

 The "term_file" (and "second_term_file") argument(s) should be an absolute path to a file that contains a list of terms to plot; one term per line.

 The "term_name" (and "second_term_name") argument(s) should be strings given on the command line.
 These will be used as labels for each set of terms.

+First_Term and Second_Term arguments for options that compare two terms should just be the raw terms.

 The --caption option allows you to title the resulting graph.